Walk through Paintings: Egocentric World Models from Internet Priors: Experiments

+We fine-tune all three (SVD, Cosmos, and Wan) variants of our method on the training sets of RECON, SCAND, and Tartan-Drive for a fair comparison with NWM~\cite{bar2025navigation} and report results on the validation set of RECON.
 Table~\ref{tab:allnav} reports LPIPS, DreamSim, and our proposed SCS metrics for prediction horizons of 2 to 16 frames.
-Both variants of our method outperform NWM across all horizons and metrics, with especially large gains under the SCS metric and larger distance from the initial frame, confirming superior action alignment.
-Cosmos achieves higher perceptual fidelity, reflecting the stronger visual priors of its large-scale pretraining, whereas SVD demonstrates more stable structural consistency over longer trajectories due to the lack of temporal downsampling in its U-Net backbone.
+All variants of our method outperform NWM across all evaluation horizons and metrics, with particularly large improvements in SCS and at greater distances from the initial frame (up to +65\%), indicating substantially stronger action alignment.
+Cosmos and Wan achieve higher perceptual fidelity, reflecting the stronger visual priors induced by large-scale pretraining, while SVD exhibits more stable structural consistency over long trajectories due to the absence of temporal downsampling.
+Nevertheless, our action conditioning design enables modern, temporally compressed DiT-based models to attain strong SCS performance despite operating at reduced latent temporal resolution.